DavidDudson/Elysium/ROADMAP.md

 ### Meta Programming
 - [ ] @Macro - Inserts the inline and meta block for you
+- [ ] @AnnotationMacro - Converts a def X into an annotation macro of @X
 - [ ] @PrintTree - Prints the scalameta AST
 - [ ] @Identity - No-op
 - [ ] @WhatAmI - Prints what type of Defn the annotee is